 Clients often rely on professional advice or data to make their business decisions.

-Where that advice or data alleges to cause damage to them and threaten to sue you, professional indemnity insurance can protect your business for their associated losses due to your potential error or negligence.
+Where that advice or data alleges to cause damage to them and they threaten to sue you, professional indemnity insurance can protect your business for their associated losses due to your potential error or negligence.

 Professional services can include, but are not limited to the likes of: